#1 in Sleep Product Research

 Millions Served Since 2008

-Know that numerous biased mattress-review websites (and YouTube channels) exist.
-Such sites are funded by mattress companies, and the purpose of the sites is to provide a positive and seemingly objective review of their mattresses.
+Know that a large number of mattress-review websites are directly funded by mattress companies.
+As a result, the likely purpose of the sites is to provide a positive and seemingly objective review of the companies' mattress products.

 Almost every product, including mattresses, has pros and cons, good points and bad points.
 This fact will be obvious in an unbiased review.
-In a biased review, this fact will not be obvious as the review will be entirely or almost entirely positive (or negative).
+In a biased review, this fact will not be obvious as the review will be almost entirely positive.

 Creating and operating a quality product-review website is hard work.
 So while we at Sleep Like The Dead enjoy what we do, we would not do it for free.
 And given the time and money required to run the site, we could not do it for free even if we wanted to.
 So when a mattress-review site has no clear source of significant revenue (such as advertising) and does not disclose how it generates revenue, you have to wonder who is paying the bills.